roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-Flexvolume/Disk volumes/Use FlexVolume to dynamically expand a disk type PV in ACK.md

     kubectl get pod
     ```

-    The following command output appears:
+    The following output is returned:

     ```
     web-0         1/1     Running   0          42s
     ```

-    Run the following command to view the mounting status of the pod:
+    Run the following command to view the mounting state of the pod:

     ```
     kubectl exec web-0 df /data
     ```

-    The following command output appears:
+    The following output is returned:

     ```
     Filesystem     1K-blocks  Used Available Use% Mounted on